iml130/iree-template-cpp/README.md

 However, we welcome any kind of feedback via the issue tracker or if appropriate via IREE's [communication channels](https://github.com/openxla/iree#communication-channels), e.g. via the Discord server.

 The IREE C++ template demonstrates how to integrate [IREE](https://github.com/openxla/iree) into a third-party project with CMake.
-IREE runtime support is demonstrated via the `iree_simple_embedding` sample forked from IREE, where the original source can be found [here](https://github.com/openxla/iree/tree/master/samples/iree_simple_embedding).
+IREE runtime support is demonstrated via the `simple_embedding` sample forked from IREE, where the original source can be found [here](https://github.com/openxla/iree/tree/master/samples/simple_embedding).

 The template is developed by Marius Brehler at Fraunhofer IML.